ericwoud/buildR64ubuntu/README.md

 * Optional scripts in the custom kernel and rootfs directory.
 Files with extention ".bash" Environment and variables from main script can be used.
 * Optional patches in the custom kernel and rootfs directory.
 Files with extention ".patch"
-* Creation of archives to save time next time building.
-Use -t to create -T to delete.
-* Install necessairy packages.
-Use -a
+* -a : Install necessairy packages.
+* -SD : Format SD card
-* Build RootFS.
-Use -r
+* -r : Build RootFS.
-* Build Kernel.
-Use -k
+* -k : Build Kernel.
-* Deletion of RootFS.
-Use -R
-* Deletion of Kernel.
-Use -K
-* Deletion of Firmware.
-Use -F
-* Deletion of Boot sources.
-Use -B
+* -c : Builds Compressed archive from SD-card or loop-device.
+* -t : Create Tar archives to save time next time building.
-* Make modules_prepare only.
+* -p : Make modules_prepare only.
 Also makes clean and build scripts.
-Use -p together with -k
+Use together with -k
-* Make menuconfig only.
-Use -m together with -k
+* -m : Make menuconfig only.
+Use together with -k
+* -R : Delete RootFS.
+* -K : Delete Kernel.
+* -F : Delete Firmware.
+* -T : Delete Tar archives
+* -R : Delete Boot sources.
 * Default options when no options entered -brkta
 * Adding extra packages to install.
 See extrapackages= at top of build script.
 * Other variables to tweak also at top of build script.
 Try building a different release or kernel version.